 Localizing the SDGs: Data-Driven Development Planning

-One of the principal barriers to developing a data-driven development plan has been the lack of availability of data at the sub-national level.
-The next phase of the project therefore foresees the creation of a data collection system with metrics that are closely aligned to the SDGs that best capture the development concerns and priorities at the sub-national level identified during the diagnostic.
-The baseline will help set quantitative targets in the long-term development strategy, and an online monitoring system will support fact-based decision-making of local governments and increase transparency about progress toward development outcomes.
+One of the principal barriers to developing a data-driven development plan is the lack of availability of data at the sub-national level.
+The next phase of the project therefore foresees the creation of a data collection system with metrics that are closely aligned to the SDGs that best capture the development concerns and priorities.
+This will help set quantitative targets in the long-term development strategy, and feed into an online monitoring system that can support fact-based decision-making of local governments and increase transparency about progress toward development outcomes.